seanpierce/laravel-blog/README.md

 # Laravel Blog

-A simple laravel blog implementing user authentication for admins.
+A simple laravel blog implementing user authentication for admins with a custom, headless CMS.
 Data is managed with a sqlite3 database.
-Front-end interactive features developed using VueJS.
+Front-end and interactive features developed using VueJS.

 ## Dependencies